max-Hawkins/max-Hawkins.github.io/_pages/diy.md

 ---
-title: "Do-It-Yourself"
+title: DIY
+layout: tag
 permalink: /diy/
-author_profile: true
+taxonomy: diy
 ---

 A collection of some of my DIY projects - woodworking, metalworking, and electronics.

-Coming Soon...